Nadiya Ke Paar (1982 film): Plot

-Time passes and Omkar's life drives into despair and sadness without Roopa.
-In order to bring happiness back into his life and a mother for his child, his uncle and Roopa's father suggest to marry Gunja to Omkar.
+Time passes, and Omkar's life turns into despair and sadness without Roopa.
+In order to bring happiness back into his life and a mother for his child, his uncle and Roopa's father suggest that Omkar marry Gunja.
 Chandan is unable to tell anyone about his love for Gunja and remains silent for his brother's life.
 Gunja confusingly thinks her father has arranged her wedding with Chandan and gets extremely happy.
-Things take a different turn when she sees her brother-in-law Omkar dressed up as the groom on the wedding day.
+Things take a different turn when she sees her brother-in-law, Omkar, dressed up as the groom on the wedding day.
 She believes that Chandan cheated her and agrees to marry Omkar for her father's reputation.
-Despite trying to control emotions, she faints during the wedding rituals.
+Despite trying to control her emotions, she faints during the wedding rituals.
 Chandan tries to explain his situation to Gunja in private.
-He makes her understand that he decided to sacrifice his love for his love for his brother.
+He makes her understand that he decided to sacrifice his love for his brother.
 He tells her that he thought that Gunja would trust him and support him in this decision.
 Gunja starts to think highly of Chandan after hearing all this and assures him that she will support his decision now.
 Right then, Omkar enters the room, having heard this entire conversation.
-He disapproves this huge sacrifice of theirs and informs their families of their love.
-Gunja and Chandan get married with their families' blessing.
+He disapproves of this huge sacrifice of theirs and informs their families of their love.
+Gunja and Chandan get married with their families' blessings.